Episode: Etymology

+Taxonomy

 An episode is also a narrative unit within a continuous larger dramatic work.
 It is frequently used to describe units of television or radio series that are broadcast separately in order to form one longer series.
 An episode is to a sequence as a chapter is to a book.
 Modern series episodes typically last 20 to 50 minutes in length.

+Narrative sub-units

+Narrative sub-units of episodes are called segments, bounded by interstitials, such as commercials (Radio advertisements and Television advertisements), continuity announcements, or other segments not direct continuations of the prior segment.

+Carpool Karaoke is a television show segment that is now a spin-off television series.

+Stacking a show is a phrase newscast broadcasters use to describe putting segments together for a newscast episode.

+Other contexts

 The noun episode can also refer to a part of a subject, such as an "episode of life" or an "episode of drama".